 The following statement regarding the availability of the Annual Security Report is incorporated into all catalogs, course schedules, job announcements and applications, specific publications to the public, and specific types of publications used to solicit recruitment of faculty, staff, and students:

 The Hawai'i Community College (Hawai'i CC) Annual Campus Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by HawCC; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
 You can obtain a copy of this report by contacting Hawai'i CC Campus Security, 808-934-2760, located in the Campus Security Office, or by accessing the following web site: http://hawaii.hawaii.edu/security/.

 To Report a Crime:

-For non-emergencies, contact the Hawai‘i Community College (Hawai‘i CC) Campus Security at 808-934-2760.
+For non-emergencies, contact the Hawai'i Community College (Hawai'i CC) Campus Security at 808-934-2760.
 In the event of an emergency where bodily harm and property damage are evident, contact the Police at 9-1-1 and then contact Campus Security at the emergency number: 808-854-1420.
 You can also contact Security staff by using the Blue Light Emergency Call Stations located in strategic locations around campus.
-If you wish to remain anonymous, you may report an incident on HawCC's "Silent Witness" report form.
+If you wish to remain anonymous, you may do so.

 We encourage you to contact Hawai'i CC Campus Security and speak to one of Hawai'i CC Security Officers: